hashgraph/hedera-services/platform-sdk/docs/proposals/state-lifecycle/proposal.md

 - State reservation

 Invalid state file cleanup and hash validation should be moved to the `StateLifecycleManager` implementation.
 The remaining responsibilities belong to the platform code.
+Note that the round is deemed invalid if an attempt to read it ends with `IOException` for one reason or the other.

 As part of this design, the code responsible for state initialization should be refactored and centralized in the `StateLifecycleManager`.
 The platform code should then use the `StateLifecycleManager` to retrieve either a mutable state or the latest immutable copy.